Make this classic Creamy Tarragon Chicken recipe in 30 minutes for a delicious weeknight meal! Recipe with step-by-step photos.

 My children are half-French, so I try to cook the occasional French meal at home so that they have some connection to their French heritage.
 Although, one could probably argue that their daily dose of croissants at breakfast should be enough to ensure that they do not forget their French roots!

-This Creamy Tarragon Chicken combines the classic pairing of – you guessed it – tarragon with chicken, and no French kitchen is likely to be absent of cream and white wine, which are also essential to this dish.
+This Creamy Tarragon Chicken recipe combines the classic pairing of – you guessed it – tarragon with chicken, and no French kitchen is likely to be absent of cream and white wine, which are also essential to this dish.

 The tarragon sauce contains dry white wine for deglazing the pan, as well as cream for richness.